rogerhyam/wfo-backbone-management/green_book/README.md

 Recognised ranks are listed in the table below in hierarchical order along with the ranks that are permitted to belong to taxa at that rank.
 The lowercase English version of the rank name is used internally.
 Mappings to other versions and abbreviations are carried out during import.

+### Unranked Names

+We force the adoption of a rank.
+You can't have unranked names beyond a comment.

+35.3.
+A new name or combination published before 1 January 1953 without a clear indication of its rank is validly published provided that all other requirements for valid publication are fulfilled; it is, however, inoperative in questions of priority except for homonymy (see Art.
+53.4).
+If it is a new name, it may serve as a basionym for subsequent combinations or a replaced synonym for nomina nova in definite ranks.

 ## Overloading Basionym